elahoehne/elahoehne/README.md

 ### Hi there 👋

-- 🧫 I'm a biochemist by training but found my way to bioinformatics
-- 🤓 I'm currently learning how to use git/Github and analyzing single-cell data

 <!--
 **elahoehne/elahoehne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.